 Bank Identification Number (BIN) | Refers to the first six numbers that appear on a credit card. |

 Bulk Electronic Clearing System (BECS) | A direct debit network for processing bank account transactions in Australia.
-Supported by many gateways using Chargent. |
+Supported by many gateways using Chargent.
+Learn more by visiting Direct Debit Networks. |

 Cash | Physical notes and coins used to make payments.
 Chargent allows you to track cash transactions without connecting to your gateway.
 See Entering Cash And Paper Checks. |